-Freelance Interface Designer Joined almost 5 years ago via an invitation from Allan G. Robert has invited Kevin Anderson, Daan van Klinken, Niels Mulder, Bady Qb, Cosmin Madalin and 3 others, Tim Aarts, Vince Schwidder, Manu Gamero
+Freelance Interface Designer Joined about 5 years ago via an invitation from Allan G. Robert has invited Kevin Anderson, Daan van Klinken, Niels Mulder, Bady Qb, Cosmin Madalin and 3 others, Tim Aarts, Vince Schwidder, Manu Gamero

 Saving it in 3.1 doesn't change anything.

 The points discussed in this post are great.
 But I don’t see any tweaks, just one single conclusion: Faster

 I agree that some of the animations feel slow.
 But there’s a good reason for that.
 Animation will seem slower the more times you use it, as Mike Stern mentioned in his presentation (UI Design for iOS 7 Apps)